dinizoangelo11/Inter-VLAN-Routing-Project/README.md

 # Inter-VLAN-Routing-Project
 Created a VLAN between the IT and HR departments.
 In between both Layer 2 switches is a Layer 3 switch to route traffic from one VLAN to the other.
-In this lab I am configuring access ports, trunk ports, creating two separate VLANS with two different IP subnets, and testing my connectivity once configured.
+In this lab I am configuring access ports, trunk ports, creating two separate VLANS with two different Switched Virtual Interfaces (SVI), and testing my connectivity once configured.

 # Lab Topology